Ankur3107/ankur3107.github.io/_posts/2021-06-25-dense-passage-retriever.md

 # Load and Preprocess Dataset

-Now, load training data and reture dict which has query and set of passages (positive n hard negatives).
+Now, load training data and return dict which has query and set of passages (positive n hard negatives).
 For the simplicity of target labels, in the passage list, place first positive passage followed by hard negative passages.

 <center><img src="/assets/images/dpr/training-data.jpeg" alt="training-data" style="width: 700px;"/></center>